The Best Free Tax Software

 H&R Block Free Online

 H&R Block Free Online covers many common tax deductions and only occasionally reminds you that you could update to a paid version.
-Users can ask tax questions in an online chat, and a team of tax professionals will offer help.
+Users can ask tax questions in an online chat, and a team of tax professionals will offer help for an additional fee.

 H&R Block boasts that its free version accepts more complicated income sources, including unemployment income Form 1099-G, than competitors like TurboTax.